ratt-ru/toothless/README.md

 - [Photoutils](https://photutils.readthedocs.io/en/stable/)
 - [Scikit-image](http://scikit-image.org/)

 The repository contains the following folders required for executing the code
 - Models - Contains the trained caffe models
 - Prototxt - Contains the network structure for deployment
 - Labels - Contains the labels
 - Sample-Images - Contains image to test the model

+The sample image folder contains few example images in fits format.
+The code also accepts preprocessed images in png or jpg format.

+Please download the models from this link

+Once all software requirements are met the code can be run as follows with a sample image as

+`$ python Codes/fusion-classify.py Sample-Images/3C194.fits`

+The code will output the prediction with its probability and will show the total time for execution.